 ^^We finished off our Vancouver adventure with a final walk to the train station, where we boarded an Amtrek train down to Seattle.
 It was a picturesque ride and probably would have felt very relaxing and romantic if we hadn't been seated next to a rather loud group who were very chatty during the 4-hour ride.

 And that was our lovely, restful weekend cruising into Canada!
 We were excited to get back to our children at the end.
 They had a wonderful time with their grandparents.
 We went on a fall walk together and this bald eagle flew right in front of us.
-We've definitely been spelled with some majestic sights during our time living in Washington.
+We've definitely been spoiled with some majestic sights during our time living in Washington.

 Vancouver!